Top 10 Winning Amazon Advertising Strategies for 2023

 Again, let’s use the headphones as a product example.

-As we’ve seen, negative match terms can optimize your marketing strategy for success.
+Negative match terms can make an enormous difference as you optimize your marketing strategy.
 The way you do it is simple; set up your negative match to disregard those terms and key phrases that are irrelevant to your needs and don’t convert for your sales.

 This strategy will help you keep your ad budget under control and eliminate wasteful spending by disregarding unnecessary terms.

-However, be careful not to take a knee-jerk approach to adjust your keyword strategy too quickly based on the very recent data.
+Every few weeks you should be taking a close look at your keywords and analyzing their effectiveness.
+However, be careful not to take a knee-jerk approach to adjust your keyword strategy too quickly based on only the most recent data.

 Keywords and phrases may change a little over time.
-Their popularity and usage could be something in pop culture driving a term positively or negatively, or the market fluctuations for your product may have an ebb and flow.
+Their popularity and usage could arise from their prominence in popular culture, or everyday market fluctuations.

 Instead, use Automatic Targeting to discover the recent terms your customers are using and test the new phrase.
-If it continues to perform, you can optimize your product content to match suit, iterate your ads to adjust to the new search terms, and discard your underperforming terms.
+If it continues to perform, you can optimize your product content to match, and iterate your ads to adjust to the new search terms, then discard your underperforming terms.

-Again, this step is crucial and needs to be conducted patiently.
-Set up a test, give it a few days to see if it’s useful, run an iterated (tweaked) version of it and see if it increases or decreases in usage.
-Using Automatic Targeting will take a lot of the experimentation and risk associated with trial-and-error, so consider this ad function as a best practice.
+Again, this step is crucial and needs to be conducted with caution.
+Using Automatic Targeting will take a lot of the experimentation and risk associated with trial and error.

 Amazon Sponsored Display Ads (formerly known as Amazon Product Display Ads) are Amazon’s self-serve display advertising solution.
-This Amazon advertising strategy allows brands to target and retarget shoppers both on and off of Amazon with auto-generated, product-focused ads.
+This Amazon advertising strategy allows brands (with Amazon Brand Registry) to target and retarget shoppers both on and off of Amazon with auto-generated, product-focused ads.

 The biggest difference between Sponsored Display Ads and both Sponsored Product and Sponsored Brand ads is WHAT the ad is actually targeting.
 Instead of targeting keywords, Sponsored Display Ads targets customers based on their shopping habits.